-Today we are stretching even further with running partners with Beth K. #BelikeBeth and run with love!
+Today we are stretching even further with running partners like Beth K. #BelikeBeth and run with love!

 Currently, I am training to run-walk the 2020 Eugene Marathon - something I never ever thought would be possible again.
 It seems only fitting this race would be dedicated to raising money for such an incredible, giving organization that has done so much for our community.

-Thank you Beth & all the runners for choosing to #spreadthelove this season!
+Thank you Beth & all the runners for choosing to #spreadthelove through 2020 & into the 2021 season!
 Go team go!